 - Transportation Systems.
 This assessment will consider the increase in person and vehicle trips from construction workers and deliveries.
 Any temporary modifications to street operations will be identified and assessed.
 Potential temporary impacts to the transportation systems serving the stock pile location and the project site will be evaluated, and if needed, mitigation developed. - Air Quality.
 An air quality analysis will be conducted to determine the potential for air quality impacts due to construction activities and project generated traffic (mobile sources) on local roadways near the stockpile locations.
 If traffic volumes exceed the screening thresholds defined in the CEQR Technical Manual, detailed dispersion analysis will be prepared.
 The pollutants of concern include carbon monoxide (CO) and particulate matter (PM).
-A dispersion analysis of construction activities will also be performed to determine the potential for air quality impacts on sensitive off-site receptors.
-Air pollutant sources include combustion exhaust associated with non-road engines (e.g., excavators) and on-road engines operating on-site, as well as on-site activities that generate fugitive dust (e.g., excavation, demolition).
+A dispersion analysis of construction activities will also be performed to determine the potential for air quality impacts on sensitive off site receptors.
+Air pollutant sources include combustion exhaust associated with non-road engines (e.g., excavators) and on-road engines operating on site, as well as on site activities that generate fugitive dust (e.g., excavation, demolition).
 The pollutants of concern include CO, PM, and nitrogen dioxide (NO2).
 The ambient concentrations of each pollutant will be determined for peak construction periods based on an emissions profile.
 The potential for significant impacts will be determined by a comparison of model predicted total concentrations to the National Ambient Air Quality Standards, and by comparison of the predicted increase in concentrations to applicable CEQR thresholds.
 The air quality analysis will also include a discussion of strategies to reduce project related air pollutant emissions associated with construction activities and potential mitigation measures which can be applied during the construction period - Noise.
 Noise generated from the construction activity on nearby sensitive receptors will be determined utilizing the CadnaA model.
 Based on a review of construction plans, sensitive receptor locations will be identified for impact assessment.
 At each location, reasonable worst-case noise from construction activities will be determined.
 Construction noise impacts will be assessed using relevant CEQR criteria.
-Potential impacts will be analyzed at both the stock pile location and the Island. - Historic and Cultural Resources.
-Potential construction-period impacts on historic resources will be considered.
+Potential impacts will be analyzed at both the stock pile location and the Island.

+- Historic and Cultural Resources.
+Potential construction period impacts on historic resources will be considered.
 Historic resources within and adjacent to the project site would be evaluated for their sensitivity to potential adverse impacts from construction vibrations. - Hazardous Materials.
 In coordination with the work performed for hazardous materials, above, summarize actions to be taken during project construction to limit exposure of construction workers to potential contaminants.

 Other Technical Areas.
-As appropriate, discuss the other areas of environmental assessment for potential construction-related impacts.
+As appropriate, discuss the other areas of environmental assessment for potential construction related impacts.
 Other issues, if any, may include neighborhood character, socioeconomic conditions, infrastructure, and rodent control.

+Since the development for the Later Phases-Island Redevelopment has not yet been specifically proposed, defined, or designed, it is not possible to perform construction analyses for this component of the Proposed Project.
+When the Later Phases-Island Redevelopment has been planned and designed, it is anticipated that it would require zoning or other land use actions that would be subject to CEQR.
+The associated future environmental review would analyze the potential for construction impacts from the full development of the Proposed Project.
 Because the size, exact location, and types of buildings to be constructed at full development of the Proposed Project would not be sufficiently defined to conduct detailed quantified construction analyses, the EIS will provide qualitative construction assessments of relevant technical areas where construction activities may pose specific environmental problems.
 The technical areas to be considered qualitatively include:

 - Transportation;

 - Air Quality;

-- Noise:
+- Noise;

-- Vibration:
+- Vibration;

 - Hazardous Materials; and

 - Historic Resources